-Service Dogs Adapted to Help Dementia Patients Who Live Alone
+Service Dogs Are Being Trained To Help Dementia Patients Safely Live Alone

 One of the biggest problems with Alzheimer’s and other forms of dementia is that people who get the disease often want to continue living alone in their own homes and have trouble admitting that they need help.
 Since around 5.5 million people over age 65 are estimated to be struggling with the disease (a number that is only growing), it’s important that we find a sustainable way to not only help dementia patients remain alive but also improve their quality of life.